glazari98/Treasure-Hunt-App-CO1111/Meeting notes/Meetings.md

 - Maybe try and do the progressive app functionality.
 - Proceed with unit testing and heuristics.
 - Add comments and tidy app the code.
+# Meeting 9 (Date 27th March 2024):
+Members present: Daria, George, Vasili, Ahmed
+## What has been done from last meeting:
+- Daria did the progressive app functionality and add an icon for our app to show when downloaded
+- Vasilui fixed some styling
+- Comments added by George
+- George changed some directory names and file names to tidy up the code
+- Ahmed and George are proceedign with the user acceptance and heuristic evaluation
+## Tasks until next meeting:
+- Finish with comments
+- Add the accceptance testing data to the pages
+- Finish with heuristic evaluation